 How can a Kinesiologist help improve your health and well-being?

-Watch this video produced for 2020 national KinWeek to hear from some of our province-wide Kinesiologists about the services they provide, and how they can help support you to live a healthier, active life; recover from injury; or manage chronic disease, mental health and/or addiction issues.
+Click on the 'watch this video' button below to hear from some of our province-wide Kinesiologists about the services they provide, and how they can help support you to live a healthier, active life; recover from injury; or manage chronic disease, mental health and/or addiction issues.

 The primary role of a Kinesiologist is to evaluate physical activity, function & movement patterns to recommend and deliver solutions for health, exercise, sport, work and social settings.

 Kinesiologists most often work one-to-one with you in your community or a clinic environment to help you achieve your health and wellness goals - Work examples include:

 - Exercise Therapy for Injury and Chronic Disease

 - Job Demands analysis